Skip to main content Skip to secondary navigation

 General Guidelines for AP Credit

 • For certain AP language exams, a score of 4 will fulfill your Undergraduate Language Requirement, but will not award you any units of credit.
-A score of 5 will both fulfill the language requirement and earn you 10 units of credit.
+A score of 5 will fulfill the language requirement and earn you 10 units of credit.
 See the AP Credit Chart above for more details.

 • If you take a Stanford class that duplicates the same material as an AP exam, you will earn units for the Stanford class but lose some or all of your AP units in that subject.
 Be sure to check the list of duplicating courses on the AP Credit Chart.

-• Check out this Student Services page on How Do I Add AP Credit to My Record? for more information about AP exam credit, including important updates on how the College Board delivers scores and how this might affect you.
+• Check out this Student Services' "How Do I Add AP Credit to My Record?" webpage for more information about AP exam credit, including important updates on how the College Board delivers scores and how this might affect you.

 General Guidelines for IB Credit